Sam-Varghese/Notes/C++_Section/C++basics.md

 * OOPs is a programming approach which revolves around the concept of Object.
 * Any entity in the system that can be defined as a set of properties and set of operations performed using entity's property set, is known as Object.

+## Concept Of Classes And Objects

+* Class is a blueprint of an Object
+* Class is a description of Object's property set and set of operations.
+* Creating Class is as good as defining a new data type.